On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: A Tight Semidefinite Relaxation for n <= 3

-In this section, we establish our main theoretical result, namely that there exists a tight semidefinite relaxation of (\ref{equ:qpb}) that is solvable in polynomial-time.
+In this section, we establish our main theoretical result, namely that there exists a tight semidefinite relaxation of (\ref{equ:qpb}) for dimension $n \le 3$.
 We first review the relevant literature that motivates our approach.